aryansrao/dorkstart/README.md

 # DorkStart

-A beautiful,highly customizable startpage for your browser featuring a clean interface, multiple search engines, and dynamic visual effects including animated mandala backgrounds and golden spiral patterns.
+A beautiful,highly customizable startpage for your browser featuring a clean interface, multiple search engines, and dynamic visual effects including animated mandala backgrounds and spiral patterns.

 ##  Features